 Cyril Henry Sheather

 Cyril married Norah between the Wars, and they had two daughters and a son.
 Norah's sister lived in Brookwood - Mrs Minnie Giles, who lived at 135 (now 225) Connaught Road.
 The Sheather family used to visit Brookwood regularly from their home in married quarters in London.
 After Cyril died in 1940, Norah and the three children (Maureen-8, Noel-7, and Theresa-18 months) had to leave their quarters, and came to live in Brookwood with Minnie.
 Noel became a Cub and later a Scout with the First Brookwood group.
-Akela then was Miss Helah Johnston, who became Mrs Helah Hill and still lives in Brookwood.
+Akela then was Miss Helah Johnston, who became Mrs Helah Hill.
+Helah was instrumental in founding the Hall, and stayed in Brookwood remaining closely involved in its management and oversight until her death.
 Norah, Cyril's widow, remained in Brookwood until her death in 1972.
-Minnie's younger daughter Nora still lives at 225.
+Minnie's younger daughter Nora stayed at 225.

 Many thanks to the Sheather family for their information.

 Sources – Medals Roll, Army and Commonwealth War Graves Commission records.